ammarozkan/TBWG/README.md

 ```

-(damn you can't use a struct inside defined non-constant variable in the struct itself. but. but. but. chicken.)
+(damn you can't use a "struct inside defined non-constant variable" in the struct itself. but. but. but. chicken.)

 Client sends the choosen character.